felipevicens/pacman-k8s-demo/README.md

 # pacman-k8s-demo

-This is a simple pacman app that utilizes the default storage class in microk8s for storing high score.
+This is a simple pacman app that utilizes the default storage class for storing high score.

-After installation, Pacman will be available in nodeport 32001
+The demo uses a single node of microk8s.
+After installation, Pacman will be available in single node host IP, port 32001 (NodePort mode).

+## Preparation
 Install microk8s and add persistent storage

 ```